DasAdhikary122/Edge_avoiding_AMR/README.md

 ------

 ## 📜 License
-This project is licensed under the terms of the [MIT LICENSE](MITLICENSE) file.
+This project is licensed under the terms of the [MITLICENSE](MITLICENSE) file.

 ---